 Canadian Rockies Trail Guide

-Brian Patton and Bart Robinson, Summerthought Publishing, 9th edition revised 2017.
+Brian Patton and Bart Robinson, Summerthought Publishing, 10th edition 2022.

 Backcountry Huts & Lodges of the Rockies & Columbias